nanowillisgit/LDA156FinalProj/README.md

 ## Description

 This repository contains the total sum of the work done for our final project for Math 156.
-This includes the LaTeX source and PDFs for the proposal and report, the slides for our the report, and the Python notebook of our implementations.
+This includes the LaTeX source and PDFs for the proposal and report, the slides for the report, and the Python notebook of our implementations.

 ## How to Deploy